Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Variability amplitudes in the CaMD

-Figure~\ref{fig:AmplitudeInHRD} contains the following stellar variability types based on the all-sky classification (Rimoldini in prep.): $\alpha^2$\,Canum Venaticorum, $\alpha$\,Cygni, $\beta$\,Cephei, cataclysmic, classical Cepheids, $\delta$\,Scuti, $\gamma$\,Cassiopeiae, $\gamma$\,Doradus, Mira, ellipsoidal, RR\,Lyrae of Bailey's type ab and~c, semiregular, slowly pulsating B stars, solar-like variability due to magnetic activity (flares, spots, and rotational modulation), SX\,Arietis, and SX\,Phoenicis.
+Figure~\ref{fig:AmplitudeInHRD} contains the following stellar variability types based on the all-sky classification \citep{RimoldiniEtAl2018}: $\alpha^2$\,Canum Venaticorum, $\alpha$\,Cygni, $\beta$\,Cephei, cataclysmic, classical Cepheids, $\delta$\,Scuti, $\gamma$\,Cassiopeiae, $\gamma$\,Doradus, Mira, ellipsoidal, RR\,Lyrae of Bailey's type ab and~c, semiregular, slowly pulsating B stars, solar-like variability due to magnetic activity (flares, spots, and rotational modulation), SX\,Arietis, and SX\,Phoenicis.
 We did not include other classes \citep[listed in][]{EyerGaiaDoc2018} for clarity or because there were too few objects.
 We note that any specific selection criteria applied to the objects shown in Fig.~\ref{fig:AmplitudeInHRD} introduce biases that can highlight or diminish the prominence of certain phenomena.
-Nevertheless, Fig.~\ref{fig:AmplitudeInHRD} provides a first detailed illustration of some of the most important amplitude-related variability features across the CaMD.
+Nevertheless, Fig.~\ref{fig:AmplitudeInHRD} provides a first detailed illustration of some of the most important amplitude-related variability features in the CaMD.
 A number of clumps and instability regions are visible in Fig.~\ref{fig:AmplitudeInHRD}, which are related to the variability classes described in Sects.~\ref{sect:location} and~\ref{sect:fraction}.
-We notice the following trends and concentrations: \begin{itemize} \item The classical instability strip containing classical Cepheids and RR~Lyrae stars is not very prominent, although some clumps (in red or cyan) are apparent. \item The instability regions linked to SPB stars and $\beta$\,Cephei stars are broad and uniform. \item Higher amplitude variations are clearly correlated with redder colours for long period variables. \item The highest amplitude (IQR $>0.1$ mag) variables occur in several regions across the CaMD, including the classical instability strip, long period variables, below the red clump, above the main sequence of low-mass stars (in correspondence of the observed gradient in the fraction of variables), and between the white dwarfs sequence and the main sequence. \item Significant amplitudes of $>0.04$ mag are found very frequently among the coolest white dwarfs. \item The stars between the main sequence and the white dwarfs sequence feature large variability amplitudes and extend into the clump of ZZ\,Ceti stars in the white dwarf sequence.
+We notice the following features. \begin{itemize} \item The classical instability strip that contains classical Cepheids and RR~Lyrae stars is not very prominent, although some clumps (in red or cyan) are apparent. \item The instability regions linked to SPB stars and $\beta$\,Cephei stars are broad and uniform. \item Higher amplitude variations are clearly correlated with redder colours for long-period variables. \item Variables with the highest amplitude (IQR $>0.1$ mag) occur in several regions in the CaMD, including the classical instability strip, long-period variables, below the red clump, above the main sequence of low-mass stars (in correspondence of the observed gradient in the fraction of variables), and between the white dwarf sequence and the main sequence. \item Significant amplitudes of $>0.04$ mag are found very frequently among the coolest white dwarfs. \item The stars between the main sequence and the white dwarfs sequence feature large variability amplitudes and extend into the clump of ZZ\,Ceti stars in the white dwarf sequence.
 This intermediate region is populated in particular by the high-amplitude cataclysmic variables, cf. Fig.\,\ref{fig:varTypeCMD_Catac}.
-A closeup view of the white dwarf sequence is shown in Fig.~\ref{fig:AmplitudeWDInHRD}, which represents all classified variables within 200~pc, plotting each object without binning, in order to emphasize the variability of the ZZ\,Ceti stars. \end{itemize}
+A closeup view of the white dwarf sequence is shown in Fig.~\ref{fig:AmplitudeWDInHRD}, which represents all classified variables within 200~pc.
+Each object is plotted without binning to emphasise the variability of the ZZ\,Ceti stars. \end{itemize}